DerkBarten/SpaceFortress/README.md

 sudo apt-get install clang
 ```

-The Makefile has multple build options:
+The Makefile has several build options, as listed below:

--SF
+* SF

--AIM
+* AIM

--SFC
+* SFC

--all
+* all

--clean
+* clean

-For the installation, the only commands of importance is the make all.
-Follow the next steps:
+For the installation, the only command of importance is `make all`.
+Follow the next steps to create the shared libraries from the game's sourcecode:
 ```sh
 cd Game
 sudo make all    # makes all versions of the game